System Design Space

 Читать обзор

 The Cloud Native and 12 Factors section helps you design systems as managed cloud services, not as a pile of accidental infrastructure choices.
-In practice, platform maturity is shaped by architecture and process together: from 12-factor discipline to IaC, Kubernetes, GitOps, and operating discipline.
+Platform maturity rests on architecture and process at once: from 12-factor discipline to IaC, Kubernetes, GitOps, and operating discipline — drop one link and the rest stop delivering predictability.

-This chapter connects system design with platform engineering: portability, scalability, reliability, and cost control in production without sacrificing delivery speed.
+This chapter connects system design with platform engineering and answers a practical question: how to hold on to portability, scalability, reliability, and cost control in production without losing delivery speed.

-This chapter treats cloud-native design as a connection between application and platform.
-The Twelve-Factor App gives teams discipline for configuration and processes; infrastructure as code and GitOps make changes reproducible; Kubernetes, managed services, and operating trade-offs clarify where the platform accelerates a team and where it adds unnecessary complexity.
+This chapter looks at cloud-native design not on its own but as a connection between application and platform.
+The Twelve-Factor App gives teams discipline for configuration and processes; infrastructure as code and GitOps make changes reproducible.
+Kubernetes, managed services, and operating trade-offs are here to expose the boundary: where the platform accelerates a team and where it starts adding complexity you pay for in incidents.

 Why this section matters